 | Combat zone pay (enlisted) | Fully exempt | Fully exempt | Exempt |

-| Combat zone pay (officers) | Exempt up to enlisted max | Exempt (follows federal) | Exempt |
+| Combat zone pay (officers) | Exempt up to enlisted max | Follows federal | Exempt |

-| Reenlistment bonus | Taxable (may be exempt if in combat zone) | Follows federal treatment | Taxable |
+| Reenlistment bonus | Taxable (exempt if earned in combat zone) | Follows federal | Taxable |

-Take-Home Pay Example: E-5 with 8 Years at Fort Liberty
+Take-Home Pay Example: E-5 at Fort Liberty

 | Component | Monthly Amount | Taxable? |